 A joint initiative of the Andre De Grasse Family Foundation and the Athletics Canada Foundation, the Andre De Grasse Future Champions Fund empowers youth to use competitive sport as a platform to further their academic potential and become healthy and productive citizens in their community.
 Using the same blueprint that propelled Andre into a champion on the track and in the classroom, the program provides support and services required for high school athletes to maximize their athletic ability in pursuit of academic success and the opportunity to realize their potential.

-Canadian high school athletes who are not yet training with a track and field club can apply to become a Fund recipient online from June 1st to July 31st each year.
+Canadian high school athletes who are not yet training with a track and field club can apply to become a Fund recipient online each summer.
 Applicants who are accepted into the program will be notified in September.

 Future Champions Fund recipients receive the following support: